 Old Dominion Freight Line (ODFL)'s True Worth: A Complete Analysis of Its Market Value

-Old Dominion Freight Line Inc (NASDAQ:ODFL) experienced a daily loss of 2.66%, despite a 3-month gain of 33.26%.
-With an Earnings Per Share (EPS) (EPS) of 11.51, the stock appears to be modestly overvalued.
-This article delves into an extensive valuation analysis of ODFL, providing valuable insights for potential investors.
+Old Dominion Freight Line Inc (NASDAQ:ODFL) experienced a daily loss of 2.11% and a three-month gain of 27.01%.
+The company's Earnings Per Share (EPS) stands at 11.51.
+The question we seek to answer is: Is the stock modestly overvalued?
+This article provides an in-depth valuation analysis of ODFL, offering valuable insights for potential investors.
+We encourage you to read on to uncover the intrinsic value of this stock.

 Warning!
-GuruFocus has detected 2 Warning Sign with EW.
+GuruFocus has detected 5 Warning Sign with DG.
 Click here to check it out.

-Old Dominion Freight Line, the second-largest less than truckload carrier in the United States, operates over 250 service centers and possesses more than 11,000 tractors.
-The company has established itself as a disciplined and efficient provider in the trucking industry.
-With strategic initiatives focused on increasing network density and maintaining industry-leading service, ODFL's profitability and capital returns stand head and shoulders above its peers.
-As of September 08, 2023, the company's stock price stands at $421.25, with a GF Value of $331.95, indicating a modest overvaluation.
+Old Dominion Freight Line is the second-largest less than truckload carrier in the United States.
+With over 250 service centers and 11,000-plus tractors, it has established itself as one of the most disciplined and efficient providers in the trucking industry.
+The company's strategic initiatives revolve around increasing network density through market share gains and maintaining industry-leading service via steadfast infrastructure investment.
+Comparing the stock price of $406.98 to the GF Value of $331.83, it appears that ODFL is modestly overvalued.

 The GF Value is a proprietary measure that represents the current intrinsic value of a stock.
 It is calculated based on historical trading multiples, a GuruFocus adjustment factor, and future business performance estimates.
+If the stock price is significantly above the GF Value Line, it is considered overvalued, and its future return is likely to be poor.
+Conversely, if it is significantly below, its future return will likely be higher.

-The stock price of Old Dominion Freight Line, currently at $421.25 per share with a market cap of $46 billion, appears to be modestly overvalued according to the GF Value.
-This suggests that the long-term return of its stock is likely to be lower than its business growth.
+According to our calculations, Old Dominion Freight Line's stock appears to be modestly overvalued with a market cap of $44.50 billion.
+Therefore, the long-term return of its stock is likely to be lower than its business growth.

 These companies may deliver higher future returns at reduced risk.

-Before investing in a company, it's crucial to assess its financial strength.
-Investing in companies with poor financial strength poses a higher risk of permanent loss.
-Old Dominion Freight Line, with a cash-to-debt ratio of 0.69, surpasses 59.51% of 936 companies in the Transportation industry.
-The company's overall financial strength is 9 out of 10, indicating strong financial health.
+Companies with poor financial strength offer investors a high risk of permanent capital loss.
+To avoid this, it's crucial to review a company's financial strength before purchasing shares.
+Old Dominion Freight Line has a cash-to-debt ratio of 0.69, which ranks better than 59.45% of 937 companies in the Transportation industry.
+The overall financial strength of Old Dominion Freight Line is 9 out of 10, indicating strong financial health.

 Profitability and Growth